awesome-panel/panel-highcharts/README.md

 ## License

-The `panel-highcarts` python package and repository is open source and free to use (MIT License), however **Highcharts itself requires a license for commercial use**.
+The `panel-highcharts` python package and repository is open source and free to use (MIT License), however **Highcharts itself requires a license for commercial use**.
 For more info see the Highcharts license [FAQs](https://shop.highsoft.com/faq).

 ## Installation